timmaki/GAM/CreatingClientSecretsFile.md

     1. the web page will report that the authentication flow has completed.
     1. in the command line window, the GAM command will complete, and you will see information about the Google Apps domain
 1. Authorize the API scopes for use with GAM in the Admin Console
+    1. In this step, you will switch between the Developer's console and the domain's Admin console.
+To access the Admin console, you must use an account with domain super-admin account or an account with delegated Security rights.
+The Developer's console window must be logged into the account in which the project was created.
+These can be the same account or different accounts.
     1. Authorize scopes for OAuth2
         1. in the Developer’s console [console.developers.google.com](http://console.developers.google.com), in the left side menu click on `Credentials`
         1. select to the project you just created